mrdoob/three.js/threejs/lessons/threejs-cameras.md

 </body>
 ```

-And the CSS that will make those 2 views show up side by side overlayed on top of
+And the CSS that will make those 2 views show up side by side overlaid on top of
 the canvas

 ```css